 In order for recruiters to find the best position for you, you must be honest and transparent about your skills, work background, and personal life.
 Failing to disclose critical information early on can cause trouble down the line and cause you to miss out on a great opportunity.

 While there are a few things you shouldn’t tell the recruiter you’re working with, there are certain things you must share.
-Here are the top six things you should always be candid about and be prepared to disclose working with a marketing recruiter:
+Here are the top six things you should always be candid about and be prepared to disclose when working with a marketing recruiter:

 Money isn’t everything, but it is an important factor in a job search.
 Many people think they need to hide their salary information from recruiters but it actually saves everyone time if you’re upfront about it.
 While employers shouldn’t be asking you about your history of income, it’s important to recognize that the way you interact with recruiters is different from how you would with HR managers directly from the hiring company.